Statsomat/BayesTwoProp/README.md

 - <strong>1 - θ₁ / θ₂</strong>: The relative decrease in the probability of an outcome in the exposed group compared to the unexposed group, e.g., the relative risk reduction.
 </p>

+The contributors are students of the University of Applied Sciences Koblenz, Germany.